Kinmen: Language

 Many of the county's inhabitants speak Hokkien; the Quanzhou accent is predominant.
 Most residents will say they speak Kinmenese, which is mutually intelligible with Taiwanese Hokkien.
 The residents of Wuchiu Township speak Pu-Xian Min, as opposed to Hokkien for the rest of Kinmen.

 Others

 Kinmen is notable for a number of cultural products.
 Due to the extensive shelling by the People's Liberation Army in the 1950s, Kinmen is famous for its artillery shell knives.
 Local artisans would collect the vast amounts of exploded ordnance and make high-quality knives which are still sought after by chefs and connoisseurs.
 Kinmen is also home of the regionally famous Kinmen Kaoliang liquor, a spirit ranging between 38 and 63 percent alcohol, which is highly appreciated by the Taiwanese.
 Other local culinary specialties include Kinmen noodles, kòng-thn̂g and beef jerky (bakkwa).

 Like the Ryukyus, Kinmen is known for shisa (wind-lion god) figures (風獅爺).

+Military

+Kinmen is home to the ROC Army’s 101st Amphibious Reconnaissance Battalion also known as the ROC Army Frogman, whose main headquarter is garrisoned on Liaoluo Bay (料羅灣).
+As of 2024, United States soldiers visited the islands.